Hybrid Quantum-Classical Convolutional Neural Networks: Hybrid auto-differentiation framework

-where $\vec{\theta}_j^{\pm}$ means to shift the $j$-th parameter of $\vec{\theta}$, $\theta_j$ by $\pm\frac{\pi}{2}$ respectively.
 Training our hybrid quantum-classical CNNs works in the same way as a regular neural network.
 Various gradient-based optimization techniques, such as stochastic, batch, or mini-batch gradient descent algorithms, can be used to optimize the parameters of the hybrid quantum-classical CNNs.
 Once the model has been trained, it can be then used to predict outputs for given inputs.